woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode8.md

 **Molly**: It hurts, doesn't it?

 **Molly**: You'll feel better tomorrow, Betty, believe me.
 Only one day, and it won't hurt as much.
 Do you feel like eating?
 Having some dinner?
 Oh, don't look so sad.
 Let me tell you about your dinner.
-It's ice cream
+It's ice cream.

 **Molly**: Ice cream.
 All kinds of flavors.
 Chocolate.